apache/opendal/src/docs/rfcs/1477_remove_object_concept.md

 op.scan("dir/").await?;
 ```

-We will include the `BlockingOperator` for enhanced ease-of-use while performing blocking operations.
+We will include the `BlockingOperator` for enhanced ease of use while performing blocking operations.

 ```rust
 # this is a cheap call without allocation